 Cutting Straight Lines

 It's critical that you have the ability to cut straight lines in your plywood sheets for this project to turn out well.
 With a tablesaw, it's easy.
 But not everyone has one of these rather expensive tools.
 The good news is that it's easy to build a straight-edge cutting guide for use with a circular saw or jigsaw.
 See the video for a classic method that we use in our shop all the time.
-Be sure to use the tips above to select straight lumber for building your guide.

 Making Curved Cuts with a Jigsaw